charlesneimog/py4pd/docs/python-users.md

 ### <h3 style="text-align:center"> **Info for the user** </h3>
 --------------------

-There are two messages used to print info in the PureData console, they are `pd.print` and `pd.error`.
+There are three messages used to print info in the PureData console, `pd.print`, `pd.logpost` and `pd.error`.
 <br>

 ------------------